AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-microsoft-dynamics/installing/install-and-configure-marketo-sales-insight-in-microsoft-dynamics-2013.md

    ![](assets/image2014-12-12-9-3a9-3a22.png)

    And you should be all done!
-Finally, to test, log in to Dynamics as a user who has access to [!DNL Marketo Sales Insight] and look at a lead or contact.
+Finally, to test, log in to [!DNL Dynamics] as a user who has access to [!DNL Marketo Sales Insight] and look at a lead or contact.

    ![](assets/image2014-12-12-9-3a9-3a31.png)